Drinking Water Operator Resources

 Interested in Becoming a Licensed Operator in Idaho?

 The Idaho Board of Drinking Water and Wastewater Professionals oversees licensing of operators in Idaho.
 The board establishes requirements for operator licenses, determines education and continuing education requirements, sets fees, evaluates applications, and determines whether licenses should be issued.
-The board entered into an agreement with the Idaho Bureau of Occupational Licenses (IBOL) to review and recommend applications, administer examinations, collect fees, and issue operator licenses.
+The board entered into an agreement with the Idaho Division of Occupational and Professional Licenses (IDOPL) to review and recommend applications, administer examinations, collect fees, and issue operator licenses.

 - Physical Address: 700 West State Street, Boise, ID 83702